slonigiraf/whitepaper/slonigiraf/ENG.md

 ### SLON Token Price

-As we discussed above SLON is a token that intended to be used in the Slonigiraf educational model by students instead of real money.
-We defined before that the diploma price and reimbursements vary between countries.
-From the most populated ones the minimum price of diploma is in Ethiopia.
-Let's define how much the diploma should cost in Ethiopia in SLON and what amount of reimbursement will be in SLON nominal.
+As previously discussed, SLON is a token designed to be used in the Slonigiraf educational model by students instead of actual currency.
+The cost of a diploma and reimbursements can vary between countries, with Ethiopia having the lowest diploma cost among the most populous countries.
+Let's determine the cost of a diploma in Ethiopia in SLON and the amount of reimbursement in SLON nominal.

-The calculated diploma in Ethiopia is 0.04722 USD, the reimbursement amount is 0.05688 USD (1.2 x bigger than the diploma price).
-While selecting nominal for SLON token we should be sure that students will be happy using such nominal in transactions.
-The diploma price in SLON should have as low zeros as possible and it would be nice if the diploma price and the reimbursement would be whole numbers.
-Number 6 is minimal that is integer and get's an integer after division by 1.2.
-Thus we propose to use 6 SLON as a reimbursement amount and 5 SLON as a diploma price in Ethiopia.
-So at the same moment the diploma price in Ethiopia is 0.04722 USD or 5 SLON.
-This calculation gives us a price of 1 SLON to be around 0.01 USD:
+The calculated diploma cost in Ethiopia is 0.04722 USD, with a reimbursement of 0.05688 USD (1.2 times larger than the diploma cost).
+When selecting a nominal for the SLON token, it's important to consider if students will be comfortable using it in transactions.
+The diploma cost in SLON should have as few decimal places as possible and it would be ideal if both the diploma cost and reimbursement were whole numbers.
+The smallest whole number that gives an integer after division by 1.2 is 6.
+So, we propose using 6 SLON for the reimbursement and 5 SLON for the diploma cost in Ethiopia.
+At the same time, the diploma cost in Ethiopia is 0.04722 USD or 5 SLON.
+This calculation gives us a value of 1 SLON being approximately 0.01 USD:

 $0.04722 / 5 = 0.009444$

 ### Diploma Price and Reimbursement Amount in SLON Nominal

-As different countries have different teacher salaries, the diploma price and how many SLON should get each student will vary also.
-The table 8 contains such indicators calculated in USD.
-Let's present them in SLON by using the SLON price calculated above - see the table 9 below.
+Different countries have varying teacher salaries, leading to variations in the diploma cost and the number of SLON each student should receive.
+Table 8 shows these indicators calculated in USD, while Table 9 presents them in SLON using the previously calculated SLON value of approximately 0.01 USD.

 **Table 9**